 Inspire the Students

-Get ready for the fourth edition of Inspire the Students!
-An annual event that connects past and present LUC students to discuss everything about life after LUC - careers, internships, and studies.
+Get ready for the third edition of Inspire the Students!
+An annual event that connects past and present LUC students together to discuss everything about life after LUC - careers, internships, and studies.
 Are you curious about the different paths that alumni have pursued, how they have dealt with setbacks or how they look back on their time at LUC?
-Make sure to register now!
+Then don't miss out!

 Prepare to be inspired! #getinspired